-The CALM (Close Approach Lunar Model) takes us back to the dawn of the Apollo age and shows us where science took the wrong turn that changed Earth and lunar science, and left us with more questions than answers.
+The CALM (Close Approach Lunar Model) takes us back to the dawn of the Apollo age and the first Apollo landings.
+This is where science took the wrong turn that changed earth and lunar science, and left us with more questions than answers.

 Alas, it was discovered that the situation was much more complex than ever imagined.
 Though the Apollo missions provided valuable scientific data, samples and knowledge, it was roundly agreed that Apollo failed to answer the most important question of all, “How did the earth-moon system come to be?”
 Interest in the moon as well as the questions of the origin of the earth and moon as a system, drifted off into the many labs and scientific facilities which handled and catalogued the material and information of the Apollo missions.
 NASA and the scientific community moved on to the space shuttle, space station, and interplanetary exploration, leaving our nearest neighbor to the backyard astronomer.